 - A change in skin temperature in the affected area (cool to the touch)

 Venous Blood Clot

 Venous blood clots form in the veins.
-They can occur anywhere in the body, but most commonly occur in the legs.
-Venous blood clots can be dangerous because they can block blood flow and cause tissue damage.
-If a venous blood clot breaks loose, it can travel to other parts of the body and cause serious health problems.
+They can occur anywhere in the body but most commonly occur in the legs.
+Venous blood clots can be dangerous because they block blood flow and cause tissue damage.
+If a venous blood clot breaks loose, it can travel to other body parts and cause serious health problems.